Premature Age-Adjusted Mortality*

 What deaths count toward Premature Age-Adjusted Mortality?

 Deaths are counted in the county where the individual lived.
 So, even if an individual dies in a car crash on the other side of the state, the death is attributed to the individual's county of residence.

 A missing value is reported for counties with fewer than 20 premature deaths in the time frame.

 The numerator is the number of total deaths under the age of 75.

 The denominator is the total population under the age of 75.

 Can This Measure Be Used to Track Progress

 This measure can be used to measure progress with some caveats.
-Premature mortality is a very long-term health outcome, effects of which might not be seen for years or even decades after a program or policy is implemented.
+Premature mortality is a long-term health outcome, effects of interventions might not be reflected in this measure for years or even decades after a program or policy is implemented.
 Premature death is also a relatively rare event, especially in small counties.
-Statistics depend on large numbers of events to detect small changes, and small changes in small communities may be hard to detect.
+Statistics depend on large numbers of events to detect small changes, meaning that small changes in small communities may be difficult to detect.
 Lastly, it is important to note that the estimate provided in the County Health Rankings is a 3-year average.